Clarity logoClarity logoClarity

 The avalanche method saves the most money.
 The snowball method has better completion rates.
 Here's how both work and which to pick for your situation.

-The average American carries over $100,000 in total debt; mortgages, student loans, credit cards, car payments.
+The average American carries over $100,000 in total debt: mortgages, student loans, credit cards, and car payments.
 If that number feels overwhelming, you're not alone.
-But there are proven strategies for paying it off systematically, and the best one might not be the one you'd expect.
+But there are proven strategies for paying it off systematically, and the best one may not be the one you'd expect.

 Let's be real about the scale of the problem.
 Total US consumer debt passed $17 trillion in 2024, and it hasn't slowed down.
 The average household carries about $8,000 in credit card debt at an average interest rate north of 20%.
 Student loan balances average around $38,000.
 Auto loans average over $24,000.
 Layer on a mortgage and you're easily past six figures.